 Articles

-If you want to be a great passer you must repeat yourself Posted about 11 years ago
+If you want to be a great passer you must repeat yourself Posted over 11 years ago

 People assume that all top rugby players must have a very high skill level, but they are wrong.
 There are only two centres in Japan who can pass it accurately, but that lack of precision is true the world over.